 Lieutenant Adam Cheney

-New Hampshire Fish and Game Conservation Officers were assisted by the Derry Police Department, and Derry Fire and Rescue.
+New Hampshire Fish and Game Conservation Officers where assisted by Goffstown’s Police and Fire Departments.

 New Hampshire Fish and Game Conservation Officers would like to remind the public that with late winter temperatures, ice conditions change daily so you should make sure to check the ice thickness as you venture out onto it.